lorenzosinisi/retex/README.md

 ![Elixir CI](https://github.com/lorenzosinisi/retex/workflows/Elixir%20CI/badge.svg)

+# The Rete Algorithm

+"The Rete Match Algorithm is an efficient method for comparing a large collection of patterns to a large collection of objects.
+Itfinds all the objects that match eachpattern.
+The algorithm was developedfor use in production system interpreters, and it has been used for systems containing from a few hundred to more than a thousand patterns and objects.
+This article presents the algorithm in detail.
+It explains the basic concepts of the algorithm, it describes pattern and object representations that are appropriate for the algorithm, and it describes the operations performed by the pattern matcher." - C. Forgy

 **Boilerplate/PoC of a version of the Rete Algorithm implementated in Elixir**

 Rete is a complex stateful algorithm, this is an attempt of reproducing it with some slight modifications, using a functional immutable language such as Elixir/Erlang.
 [Read more about Rete](http://www.csl.sri.com/users/mwfong/Technical/RETE%20Match%20Algorithm%20-%20Forgy%20OCR.pdf)